stickyvalentine/stickyvalentine.github.io/_posts/2018-11-17-emacs-keybindings-in-macos.md

 layout: post
 title: Emacs Keybindings in MacOS
 tags: MacOS Emacs keybindings Linux
+abstract: What I accidentally discovered (and love) about MacOS.
 ---
 At work, I was given the choice between a MacOS or a Windows machine.
 My default answer is to take the Windows machine and put Linux on it.
 In this case, that wasn't a practical option.